 You don’t want to schedule appointments too close or too far apart.
 Your laser clinic should be able to help you manage this schedule for your specific needs.
 Having laser appointments about 6 weeks apart is usually ideal.
 It gives treated hairs enough time to fall out so you don’t feel compelled to pluck them while also allowing new hairs to grow in that can be treated during the next session.

-With post hair removal treatmentOpens in a new tab. in general, it doesn’t hurt to care for the affected skin too.
+With post hair removal treatment in general, it doesn’t hurt to care for the affected skin too.
 It can help to prevent razor bumps and blemishes after treatment.

 Recent Posts